ossf/alpha-omega/Mentorship/Software Requirements - Analyzer.md

 ## Future Improvements (Includes Improvements to the Omega Assertion Framework (oaf))
 - [ ] The analyzer is able to create a SARIF file to include both the scan results and the assertion report
 - [ ] Test Full Omega top 10k list has been documented based on its success and failure
+- Triage Push Exception Handling
+  - [ ] Triage Portal does not support or issue with the formatting
 - [ ] The analyzer has exception handling for the SARIF file upload
   - This can be done by adding `--include` tag to the `curl` command and grepping for successes.
 - [ ] Migrate to a micro-services architecture, with `Omega Analyzer Toolshed (oat)`, `Omega Assertion Framework (oaf)`, `Omega Fuzzing (ofu)` being separate components that can feed into one place